 As a barrier / anti-chafe cream: Apply a thin layer to inner thighs, underarms, or any friction zone before activity.
 A small amount — pea-sized for a palm-sized area — is sufficient.
 Reapply if skin is wet or after 90 minutes of friction exposure.

 As a tattoo aftercare cream: Apply 2–3 times daily to clean, dry tattooed skin starting 24 hours post-session.
-The zinc oxide reduces weeping and scabbing; the tallow moisturizes without suffocating new ink.
+The tallow moisturizes without suffocating new ink, and a sheer layer supports a comfortable post-tattoo skin feel.
 Avoid over-application — a sheer layer, not a thick coat.

 As a daily moisturizer / skin barrier cream: Use on hands, elbows, heels, and dry patches.
 The beeswax creates an occlusive film that holds moisture in, not out — unlike petrolatum, which forms a complete seal.
 Best applied to slightly damp skin.